zenml-io/zenml/docs/book/component-gallery/orchestrators/kubeflow.md

 namespace.","details":[{"@type":"type.googleapis.com/api.Error","error_message":"Invalid resource references for experiment.
 ListExperiment requires filtering by namespace.","error_details":"Invalid input error: Invalid resource references for experiment.
 ListExperiment requires filtering by namespace."}]}
 ```

 In order to get it to work, we need to leverage the `KubeflowOrchestratorSettings` referenced above.
-By setting the namespace option, and passing in the right authentication credentials to the kfp Client we can make it work.
+By setting the namespace option, and by passing in the right authentication credentials to the Kubeflow Pipelines Client, we can make it work.

 Here is an example of how we could do this: